-U.S. Constitution recognizes treaties as formal contracts between nations and thus the supreme law of the land.
+U.S. Constitution recognizes treaties as formal contracts between nations and thus the supreme law of the land (Supremacy Clause Article VI, paragraph 2).

 Today tribal governments manage and regulate hunting for their enrolled tribal members to exercise rights reserved in the 1850s and those rights continue today.